Photo: Andrea Avezzù

 Sponsors of the Türkiye Pavilion

 The Türkiye Pavilion is realised under the auspices of the Ministry of Foreign Affairs, and the Ministry of Culture and Tourism of the Republic of Turkey.

 In 2007, the Türkiye Pavilion in the International Art Exhibition was realised with the sponsorship of Garanti Bank, while in 2009, İKSV coordinated the pavilion with its own means.
 Sponsored by Fiat in 2011, 2013 and 2015, the Türkiye Pavilion in the International Art Exhibitions was realised with the production support of SAHA Association.
 Initiated in 2007, the Friends of the Türkiye Pavilion Programme has also contributed to the realisation of the pavilion in 2011.

 The Türkiye Pavilion in the 14th International Architecture Exhibition in 2014 was co-sponsored by Schüco Türkiye and VitrA, with the production support of Häfele.
 The Pavilion of Turkey in the 15th International Architecture Exhibition was realised with the co-sponsorship of Schüco Türkiye and VitrA, and the production support of Competenza.
-To be organised in 2016, the Pavilion of Turkey in the 15th International Architecture Exhibition will be realised once again with the co-sponsorship of Schüco Türkiye and VitrA.
+To be organised in 2021, the Pavilion of Turkey in the 17th International Architecture Exhibition will be realised once again with the co-sponsorship of Schüco Türkiye and VitrA.